wissol/eo/README.md

 ## The Fragment

 As a first step in the design process I crafted a small story, which I call “the fragment”.
 The objective of this exercise is to envision how the Eo speaker actually spoke and then build the language around that.

-What follows are the literal translations, to Spanish and English.
-There is no version in Eo yet, just a few words, ideas and phrases.
+#### pa eirnik. naa niba i Erpek. epojeak. eer Ereik. nibaasEr epodoker do epoeok. "ur aak, naa aa. pa nidumosaa uok. jee olo sek jee olo er uok."
+Ereok. "dusef olo rek. ma mijesusupa mek. ma jee louk.."

 [ES] Esos días era invierno.
 Er pescaba en el mar, solo, en su barca.
 Un pájaro-familia andaba en los espíritus.
 Er le saludó.
 El pájaro-familia bajó, se posó en su barca y habló. –Soy tu madre, la-del-mar.
 Ves mi tumba de olas.
 Si hoy te quedas, hoy me verás.  – Er respondió –Hoy vuelvo a casa.
 Hoy acariciaré tus sueños blancos.
 Mañana quizás muera.

 [EN] It was winter those days.
 Er was fishing in the sea, alone, on his boat.
 A family-bird was walking in the spirits.
 Er greeted it.
 The family-bird went down, perched on the boat and spoke: “I am your mother, the-one-in-the-sea.
 You see  my tombs of waves.
-If you stay today, you will see me today”.
+Perhaps you stay today, perhaps you will see me today”.
 Er answered.
 “I am returning home today.
 I will caress your white dreams today.
 Tomorrow perhaps I die.

 Which sounds foreign, as it should be.
 A less literal translation could be something akin to: [English only]